HiDeoo/alfred-twitch-follows/README.md

 ## GitHub

 `cmd/github` fetches Repositories and Recent Contributions for a specific [GitHub](https://github.com/) User.
+Repositories are cached if the `alfred_workflow_cache` environment variable (automatically provided by Alfred) is set.

 ### Usage